lowkruc/wallet-crypto-apps/apps/api/README.md

 - **Transaction** – Uses the `TransactionType` enum (`DEPOSIT`, `TRANSFER`) to track movements plus optional `fromWallet` / `toWallet` links for analytics queries.
 Indexes cover common filters (user/date, amount).

 After editing the schema, run `pnpm --filter api migrate:dev -- --name <label>` locally (with `.env.local`) and commit both the migration folder under `apps/api/prisma/migrations` and the updated generated client.

+## Auth module

+- `POST /auth/register` hashes the password with Argon2, creates a default IDR wallet, and returns the JWT plus wallet metadata.
+- `POST /auth/login` validates the credentials and issues a JWT signed by `JWT_SECRET`.
+- `GET /wallets/me` is guarded by `JwtAuthGuard` and returns the wallets connected to the authenticated user.
+Upcoming wallet tasks will extend this module with detailed summaries.

+The Jest suite includes e2e-style specs (`src/auth/auth.controller.spec.ts`) that override Prisma with an in-memory adapter, so no local Postgres setup is needed to validate auth flows.

 ## Development flow